-A public hearing was held on November 5, 2018 to solicit CPA needs and opportunities from residents and departments.
+A public hearing was held on October 1, 2019 to solicit CPA needs and opportunities from residents.
 Legal ads were run twice in the Springfield Republican.
 Notices were mailed to all neighborhood groups listed on the city web site.
-Appropriate municipal departments were notified by e-mail.
-Comments were received until November from those not able to attend the hearing.
+Comments were received until October 31 from those not able to attend the hearing.